devtpc/Kafka03-Streaming/README.md

 EMIT CHANGES;
 ```

 Finally, we are creating another Table, where we aggregate all the data.
-This table containes per stay category
+This table containes per stay category:
 * the number of distinct hotel ids
 * the number of all hotels/seaches